Legal Advocacy

 What is a Domestic Violence Protective Order (DVPO)?

-Our advocates can help you file for a Domestic Violence Protective Order (DVPO), a legal order that can help keep you safe from someone who has hurt or threatened you—like a current or former partner, spouse, or someone you live with.
+Our Legal Advocates can help you file for a Domestic Violence Protective Order (DVPO), a legal order that can help keep you safe from someone who has hurt or threatened you—like a current or former partner, spouse, or someone you live with.

 If a judge grants the order, it can: